ScryEngineering/scrygroup.com/content/tutorial-pages/2019-07-29/dropping-into-python-interactive-shells.md

 ## PDB

-The Python Debugger, [PDB](https://docs.python.org/3/library/pdb.html) can give you a REPL like shell to interact with the code.
+The Python Debugger, [PDB](https://docs.python.org/3/library/pdb.html) can give you a <abbr title="Read Evaluate Print Loop">REPL</abbr> like shell to interact with the code.
 To invoke this create a breakpoint like so:

 ```python